ind4mnl4t0r/PC-Detoxer-PrayerEdition/README.md

 - Minor optimization
 - Added an experimental feature **Today Window**

-_NOTE: If you want to try the beta release, you should uninstall any previous installation of PC-Detoxer before installing beta version!_
+_NOTE: If you want to try the beta release, you should uninstall any previous installation of PC-Detoxer before installing beta version!
+If you found any bugs after installing the beta update, please report to use and uninstall the beta update and install the previous version!_

 ## Welcome!
 #### Introduction